byu-cs329/lab3-type-checking-p1/README.md

 className = this.className.stream().collect(Collectors.joining("$"));
 ```

-Something that makes lookup hard is that inner classes may reference fields in outer classes as in an instance of `F$G$H` using `F$G.y` in a method as `y = 10`.
+Something what makes lookup hard is that inner classes may reference fields in outer classes as in an instance of `F$G$H` using `F$G.y` in a method as `y = 10`.
 When looking up the type for `y`, the lookup needs to first check the local variables for `y`, then the fields of the current class `F$G$H` in this example, and then move up through the nested classes checking for the variable in those fields.
 As such, when it checks for `F$G.f` it will find the name and return the `int` type.

 The lookup can use the class name stack as in the above and pop names off the stack in doing the look up though the classes (though it will need to first copy the stack to preserve it for later lookups).
 If the code actually uses the qualified name as in `F$G.y = 10`, then there will be a qualified name in the `ASTNode` along with the simple name `y` (stored in two separate areas).
 Use the simple name and created the full name from the stack to avoid having to special case; although, it may be that the fully qualified name is always populated as well and can be used.
 Do whatever is easiest and most clear for the code.